cfpb/sbl-project/features/features.md

 - [ ] Indication that tells a user that they have successfully logged in to the platform (Login/Logout in header area)?
 - [ ] User can see notifications for actions they need to take.

-### Request changes to user profile
+## Request changes to user profile

-#### User stories
+### User stories
 - [x] As a filer, I want to view the list of FIs I’m associated with, so I know which FIs I need to file for.
 - [x] * As a filer, I want to view the information contained in my user profile, so that I can make sure that it's accurate.
 - [x] * As a filer, I want to be able to associate with additional financial institutions, so that I can file on behalf of all financial institutions that I am responsible for.
+- [x] As a filer, I would like to see list of all my associated institutions.
+- [x] As a filer, I would like to select an institution from the list to view its **Financial institution details**.

-#### Content requirements
+### Content requirements
 A user can view:
 - First name and last name
 - Email address
 - Associated financial institutions
 - Instructions on how to request changes to their user profile details

-#### Questions
+### Questions
-1. In what ways is the **Request changes to user profile** different from the **Complete user profile** screen?
-The **Complete user profile** screen, is optimized for first-time users, and acting as more of a gate to insure the user is fully configured prior to entering the rest of the system.
-The **Request changes to user profile** should be used to check what user profile details we have on file and request any changes.
-A user will first see the details that we have on file and then be able to fill out a form to make changes.
-Changes will go to SBL help for processing.
+**In what ways is the **Request changes to user profile** different from the **Complete user profile** screen?**
+- The **Complete user profile** screen, is optimized for first-time users, and acting as more of a gate to insure the user is fully configured prior to entering the rest of the system.

-#### List of associated financial institutions (this list shows up on the user profile page)

-#### User stories
-1. As a filer, I would like to see list of all my associated institutions.
-1. As a filer, I would like to select an institution from the list to view its **Financial institution details**.

-<br></br>
+- The **Request changes to user profile** should be used to check what user profile details we have on file and request any changes.
+- A user will first see the details that we have on file and then be able to fill out a form to make changes.
+- Changes will go to SBL help for processing.

-### Financial institution details (we should review this as a team)
+## Financial institution details (we should review this as a team)

 #### User stories
 1. As a filer, I would like to view my financial institution data as the CFPB understands it.